glangshaw/slackscan/README.md

 directly execute the generated commands, but a prudent user will likely want to examine them first.

-'slackup' adds additional functionality such as command-line patterm matching to limit operation to a subset of packages, and support for the automated running of post-install scripts.
+'slackup' adds additional functionality such as command-line pattern matching to limit operation to a subset of packages, and support for the automated running of post-install scripts.